rezamobaraki/post-rating-system/README.md

-use-cases

-## fraud detection
+## use-cases

-- not suspected : rate will save and post stats will update

 # mechanism of fraud detection

-(Detect and Action)
+- not suspected : rate will save and post stats will update (Detect and Action)

 - flag and prevent: Block fraudulent activity before it occurs